Panklav 2X, 875 mg+125 mg 14 pcs

 Clinical trial experience

-Because clinical trials are conducted with a different set of conditions, the incidence of adverse reactions observed in these clinical trials may not match that obtained in other clinical trials and observed in clinical practice.
+Because clinical trials are conducted under a different set of conditions, the incidence of adverse reactions observed in these clinical trials may not be the same as those obtained in other clinical trials and observed in clinical practice.

-The most common adverse reactions were diarrhea/liquid stool (9%), nausea (3%), skin rash and urticaria (3%), vomiting (1%) and vaginitis (1%).
-Less than 3% of patients discontinued therapy because of drug-associated adverse reactions.
-The overall incidence of adverse reactions, particularly diarrhea, increased with the higher recommended dose.
-Other less common adverse reactions (< 1%) included abdominal discomfort, flatulence, and headache.
+The most common adverse reactions were diarrhea/loose stools (9%), nausea (3%), skin rash and urticaria (3%), vomiting (1%) and vaginitis (1%).
+Less than 3% of patients discontinued therapy due to drug-associated adverse reactions.
+The overall incidence of adverse reactions, particularly diarrhea, increased with higher recommended doses.
+Other less common adverse reactions (<1%) include abdominal discomfort, flatulence and headache.

-In pediatric patients (ages 2 months to 12 years), 1 U.S./Canada clinical trial was conducted comparing the combination of amoxicillin + clavulanic acid at a dose of 45/6.4 mg/kg/day (divided for administration every 12 hours) for 10 days and at a dose of 40/10 mg/kg/day (divided every 8 hours) for 10 days in the treatment of acute otitis media.
+In pediatric patients (aged 2 months to 12 years), 1 clinical trial was conducted in the United States/Canada comparing amoxicillin + clavulanic acid at a dose of 45/6.4 mg/kg/day (divided every 12 hours) for 10 days and 40/10 mg/kg/day (divided every 8 hours) for 10 days in the treatment of acute otitis media.
 A total of 575 patients were included and only the suspension was used in this study.
-Overall, the adverse reactions observed were comparable to those noted above; however, there were differences in the frequency of diarrhea, skin rash/rash, and diaper rash (see Clinical Studies).
+In general, the observed adverse reactions were comparable to those noted above; however, there were differences in the incidence of diarrhea, skin rash/urticaria, and diaper rash (see Clinical Studies).

-In addition to adverse reactions reported in clinical trials, the following have been identified during postmarketing use of the amoxicillin + clavulanic acid combination.
-Because reports of these cases are voluntary, from a population of uncertain size, it is not always possible to estimate their frequency reliably.
-These cases were chosen for inclusion because of a combination of their severity, frequency of reporting, or possible causal relationship to taking the combination of amoxicillin + clavulanic acid.
+In addition to the adverse reactions reported during clinical trials, the following were observed during postmarketing use of the amoxicillin + clavulanic acid combination.
+Because reports of these cases are voluntary, from a population of uncertain size, it is not always possible to reliably estimate their frequency.
+These cases were selected for inclusion based on a combination of their severity, frequency of reporting, or possible causal relationship to amoxicillin + clavulanic acid.

-Dyspepsia, gastritis, stomatitis, glossitis, black “hairy” tongue, cuticular candidiasis, enterocolitis and hemorrhagic/pseudomembranous colitis.
-Symptoms of pseudomembranous colitis may appear during or after antibiotic treatment (see Precautions).
+Dyspepsia, gastritis, stomatitis, glossitis, black “hairy” tongue, mucocutaneous candidiasis, enterocolitis and hemorrhagic/pseudomembranous colitis.
+Symptoms of pseudomembranous colitis may appear during or after treatment with antibiotics (see Precautions).

 Hypersensitivity reactions

-.
-Pruritus, angioneurotic edema, serum-like reactions (urticaria or skin rash accompanied by arthritis, arthralgia, myalgia, and often fever), erythema multiforme, Stevens-Johnson syndrome, acute generalized exanthematous pustulosis, hypersensitive vasculitis, and cases of exfoliative dermatitis (including toxic epidermal necrolysis) (see Precautions).
-“Precautions).
+Pruritus, angioedema, serum sickness-like reactions (urticaria or skin rash accompanied by arthritis, arthralgia, myalgia and often fever), erythema multiforme, Stevens-Johnson syndrome, acute generalized exanthematous pustulosis, hypersensitivity vasculitis, and cases of exfoliative dermatitis (including toxic epidermal necrolysis) (see “Precautions”).

-Hepatic dysfunction, including hepatitis and cholestatic jaundice, elevation of serum transaminases (AST and/or ALT), serum bilirubin and/or ALP have been reported when taking the combination amoxicillin + clavulanic acid.
-These adverse reactions have been reported more frequently in the elderly, in men, or in patients on long-term treatment.
-Histological findings on liver biopsy were consistent with predominantly cholestatic, hepatocellular or mixed cholestatic hepatocellular changes.
-Signs/symptoms of hepatic dysfunction may occur during or several weeks after discontinuation of therapy.
-The impairment of liver function, which can be severe, is usually reversible.
+Hepatic dysfunction, including hepatitis and cholestatic jaundice, increased levels of serum transaminases (AST and/or ALT), serum bilirubin and/or alkaline phosphatase have been reported when taking the combination of amoxicillin + clavulanic acid.
+These adverse reactions have been reported more often in the elderly, in men, or in patients undergoing long-term treatment.
+Histologic findings from liver biopsy were consistent with predominantly cholestatic, hepatocellular, or mixed cholestatic hepatocellular changes.
+Signs/symptoms of liver dysfunction may appear within or several weeks after discontinuation of therapy.
+Liver dysfunction, which can be severe, is usually reversible.
 Deaths have been reported (see Contraindications, Precautions).

 Renal